 Every classroom in our school uses the RSS School-wide PBL Expectation Matrix as a basis for developing their behaviour standards.
-Using this model, the class teacher works with all students to explain exactly what each of the expectations look, sound and feel like in their classroom.
+(See image p.6) Using this model, the class teacher works with all students to explain exactly what each of the expectations look, sound and feel like in their classroom.
 The completed matrix is on display in every classroom, used as the basis of teaching expectations throughout the year and revisited regularly to address any new or emerging issues.